 We revisit the topic of proper installation at the end with tips for finding a proven installer to ensure you get the best durability and efficiency from your new central air conditioner.

-2019 Best Central AC Brands
+2021 Best Central Air Conditioner Brands

 - American Standard/Trane